-The best thing about sport at Brasenose is that it caters for any degree of ability and commitment: whether you're rowing for the college, playing a five aside match once a week or simply turning up to cheer on and support your friends.
+The best thing about sport at Brasenose is that it caters for any degree of ability and commitment: whether you're rowing

 Brasenose has a great tradition of sporting success, consistently performing well in the intercollegiate competitions, commonly known as 'cuppers' and on the river rowing.
 There are cuppers tournaments for every sport you can think of, from football, netball and rugby to ballroom dancing, croquet and darts.
 There are also leagues for most sports with several different divisions, meaning that teams are guaranteed regular, evenly fought matches as well as being able to battle for glory in cuppers.